YujiSODE/nDRandom/README.md

 # nDRandom
-Tool that outputs a random coordinates generater in n-th dimensions
+Tool that outputs a random coordinates generator in n-th dimensions
 GitHub: https://github.com/YujiSODE/nDRandom
 >Copyright (c) 2020 Yuji SODE \<yuji.sode@gmail.com\>
 >This software is released under the MIT License.
 >See LICENSE or http://opensource.org/licenses/mit-license.php
 ______
 ## 1. Description
-`nDRandom` is a tool that outputs a random coordinates generater in n-th dimensions.
+`nDRandom` is a tool that outputs a random coordinates generator in n-th dimensions.
 The generated script is output in the current directory.
 Output generated script format: `${name}_info()` and `${name}_random(double)` in math functions.